MCModMachine/craft.json/README.md

 * `description`: **string** a human-readable description of what a mod does.
 * `website`: **string** a URL for a website about the mod.
 * `type`: **string** the type of project.
 This may be:
+  * `game`: the moddable game, presumably Minecraft.
+There is no reason this spec could not be repurposed for another game, however.<sup>4</sup>
   * `mod`: a individual mod.
 A `mod` should be exactly one JAR file.
   * `modpack`: a set of mods that can be played.
 Every instance has a 1-to-1 mapping to a modpack.
 (Custom instances are just locally saved modpacks;